atlaskerr/distribution-spec/spec.md

 |-------------------|-------------------|---------------------------------------------------------------------|
 | `TOOMANYREQUESTS` | too many requests | Returned when a client attempts to contact a service too many times |

-### Catalog (OPTIONAL)

-List a set of available repositories in the local registry cluster.
-Does not provide any indication of what may be available upstream.
-Applications can only determine if a repository is available but not if it is not available.

 ##### Catalog Fetch Paginated

 ```